Two little girls went out to play. Two little girls, exactly alike in every way—except one was alive and one was dead.

 She could hear him speak, "Here you go, constable, the usual."
 But she was already on her way out the door.
-She had to pause, though, on the step as she nearly opened the windowed door directly into a woman there who was about to enter.
+She had to pause, though, on the step as she nearly opened the windowed door directly into a woman who was about to enter.

 "Excuse me," Christine murmured, and she stepped aside to allow her to pass before continuing through.
 She had not quite managed to leave the shop completely, however, before the soft tones of the woman's voice caught her attention.

 "Christine Daaé?
 Is that you?"

-Christine froze and then turned around slowly to look back into the started face of Jacqueline Galerne.
+Christine froze and then turned slowly to look into the started face of Jacqueline Galerne.

 "I… I'm sorry," Christine barely managed to say.
 "I didn't recognize you at first.
 I…"

-Jacqueline stared at her in silence for a moment and then glanced over her shoulder into the shop before looking back to Christine, finally, with a sort of a smile.
+Jacqueline stared at her in silence for a moment and then glanced over her shoulder into the shop before looking back to Christine, finally, with a sort of smile.
 "We all have our faces tucked away from the cold.
 And this wind.
 If you had not spoken, I would have not recognized you either.
-But…what a surprise to see you here and now.
-Why, I have just come from—" She stopped speaking then, cutting herself off deliberately and simply smiled once more almost nervously before glancing back into the shop again.
+But… What a surprise to see you here and now.
+Why, I have just come from—" She stopped speaking then, cutting herself off deliberately and simply smiled once more almost nervously before glancing into the shop again.

 The constable who had been purchasing cigarettes stepped past her and smiled to both of the ladies before passing through the door.
 He stopped once outside and nodded back to Jacqueline once.
 She returned the gesture, but her eyes flickered to Christine, and then she covered her mouth and suppressed a small, nervous sneeze.

 Christine's own eyes followed the constable for a few silent moments as he made his way down the street and then she looked back to Jacqueline.
 "I… Yes… It is cold.
 It was nice to see you again.
 I will see you at rehearsal?
 I must go.
 Goodbye."